Home Interior Design Hardwood Floors After Refinishing: Understanding the Cure Time

 The Role of Wood Type

-• Porous Woods: Woods like pine or oak might absorb more finish, potentially extending the drying time.
+• Porous Woods: Species like pine or oak absorb more finish, which can prolong drying and curing time.

 Practical Tips for Homeowners

-• Care and Maintenance: Follow specific care instructions provided by your refinishing contractor to maintain the beauty and durability of your floors.
+• Maintenance: Adhere to care instructions from your refinishing professional to maintain the floor’s beauty and durability over time.

 Conclusion: Patience Pays Off